troyan29/HiFramework/readme.md

 **Hi Framework** Motto:

-> A stupidly easy and lightweight PHP framework
+> A stupidly easy and lightweight PHP micro framework

 This is a simple php framework still in development release, we're gonna design better software structure using PHP best practices and design patterns